A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 Dont try and fool me I am you
 I know you perfectly fit I fucking tailored you Measured every inch every detail
-Wrapped u around it to tell a tale
+Wrapped u around to tell a tale
-That’ll lure em into whatchu dunno’s hell
-Trynna keep em around
+That’ll lure em into what they don’t know’s hell Trynna keep em around
 Then chase em out like a hound its all I fuckin do